darkflayer/Small-Insta-Projects/README.md

-This repository contains all the mini insteresting projects inspired by instagram influencer ideas
+This repository contains all the mini insteresting projects inspired by instagram influencer ideas.